JarunMadhesh/Crypto-Tracker-Bot/README.md

-# Krypto-bot
+# Crypto Tracker Bot

-Application Overview
+## Application Overview

-Create a price alert application that triggers an email when the user’s target price is achieved.
+Created a price alert application backend that triggers an email when the user’s target price is achieved using Python and Flask.

 Say, the current price of BTC is 28,000, a user sets an alert for BTC at a price of 33,000.
-The application should send an email to the user when the price of BTC reaches 33,000.
+The application sends an email to the user when the price of BTC reaches 33,000.
 Similarly, say, the current price of BTC is 35,000, a user sets an alert for BTC at a price of 33,000.
 The application should send an email when the price of BTC reaches 33,000.